Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

-We test our generalized perceptron theory on predicting an ESN performance in the trajectory association task~\cite{PlateBook}.
+First, we test our generalized perceptron theory on predicting an ESN performance in the trajectory association task~\cite{PlateBook}.
 In Fig.~\ref{fig:ESN:acc}, we compare two ESNs with different readout perceptrons.\footnote{ Please see Appendix~\ref{sect:capacity:theory} for the detailed description of the experiment and the types of ESNs being used. } The synapses of one perceptron (blue line) are set to the centroids of inputs of the different classes (codebook-based).
 The synapses in the other perceptron (red line) have been optimized with linear regression (regression-based).
 The average predicted accuracy for the both versions is plotted in Fig.~\ref{fig:ESN:acc} as a function of the delay of the input occurred in the sequence of input vectors.

 The solid lines depict empirical accuracies.
-The dotted lines are the predictions by theory (\ref{eq:pcorr:orig1}), using the statistics reported in Fig.~\ref{fig:ESN:stat} in the Appendix.
-The original theory (\ref{eq:pcorr:orig1}) correctly describes the experimental performance of the perceptron with centroid filters but overestimates the performance of the perceptron with regression filters (i.e., it has some bias).
-The bias occurs because (\ref{eq:pcorr:orig1}) neglects the correlation between the linear filters of the regression-based readout, visible in the right panel of Fig.~\ref{fig:ESN:stat}.
-The dashed lines in Fig.~\ref{fig:ESN:acc} depict the predictions by theory (\ref{eq:pcorr:mvn}), the accuracies of both networks are predicted correctly.
+The dotted lines are the predictions by theory in Eqs.~(\ref{eq:pcorr:orig1})-(\ref{eq:pcorr:mvn}), using the statistics reported in Fig.~\ref{fig:ESN:stat} in the Appendix.
+The original formulation in Eq.~(\ref{eq:pcorr:orig1}) correctly describes the experimental performance of the perceptron with centroid filters but overestimates the performance of the perceptron with regression filters (i.e., it has some bias).
+The bias occurs because Eq.~(\ref{eq:pcorr:orig1}) neglects the correlation between the linear filters of the regression-based readout, visible in the right panel of Fig.~\ref{fig:ESN:stat}.
+The dashed lines in Fig.~\ref{fig:ESN:acc} depict the predictions by Eq.~(\ref{eq:pcorr:mvn}), the accuracies of both networks are predicted correctly.

-The predictions of theory (\ref{eq:pcorr}) are omitted because they did not differ from the predictions of (\ref{eq:pcorr:orig1}) when $D=2$.
-To see differences between these two theories, we run another experiment with $D=3$ and a perceptron with centroid filters where the inputs had different amplitudes (black solid line).
-For this experiment, theory (\ref{eq:pcorr:orig1}, black dotted line) overestimated the accuracy, while (\ref{eq:pcorr}, black dashed line) provided accurate predictions\footnote{ We also studied the theory predictions for a synthetic binary classification problem in the case of non-independent distributions of postsynaptic sums (Appendix~\ref{sect:pred:corr}). }.
+The predictions by Eq.~(\ref{eq:pcorr}) are omitted because they did not differ from the predictions of Eq.~(\ref{eq:pcorr:orig1}) when $D=2$.
+To see differences between these two formulations, we run another experiment with $D=3$ and a perceptron with centroid filters where the inputs had different amplitudes (black solid line).
+For this experiment, Eq.~(\ref{eq:pcorr:orig1}) (black dotted line) overestimated the accuracy, while Eq.~(\ref{eq:pcorr}) (black dashed line) provided accurate predictions\footnote{We also studied the perceptron theory predictions for a synthetic binary classification problem in the case of non-independent distributions of postsynaptic sums in Appendix~\ref{sect:pred:corr}. }.